Sandeepa1995/MorfiConvert/README.md

 ```sh
 std::vector<GeneData> completeGenes(std::vector<GeneData> geneSet);
 ```
 The multi object format of completeGene.
-Differences to note in this function to that of completeGene would be that if a matching record was not found or if the record in question was found but the gene was smaller, then the current gene would not be changed and that all local database files would be searched.
+The differences to note in this function to that of completeGene would be that if a matching record was not found or if the record in question was found but the gene sequence was smaller, then the current gene would not be changed, as well as having all local database files searched.
 Ex:-
 ```sh
 morfiConvert::competeGenes(geneSet);